pablonudel/holbertonschool-printf/README.md

 ## 1. Overview

-The _printf project is to recreate a simple version of the printf function in C. This function displays formatted text on the screen using a format string and additional values.
+The _printf project aims to recreate a simplified version of the printf function in C. This function is designed to display formatted output on the screen using a format string along with additional arguments.

-The goal is to learn how to handle multiple arguments in a function, organize the code, and write neatly.
+The primary goal of this project is to learn how to handle multiple arguments within a function, organize your code efficiently, and develop clean, maintainable coding practices.
-## The compile command
+## 2. The compile command

 to compile the program we must use this compiler:

-gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c
+`gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c
-## Requirements
+##  3. Requirements

 Here’s a summarized version of the general requirements for your project: